asuc-octo/berkeleytime/backend/README.md

 │   ├── config.ts              # Config of the app, sourced by environment variables
 │   └── index.ts               # Entry point of the API
 │
+├── jest-mongodb-config.js     # Optional if you don't use MongoDB!
-├── .gitignore                 # Standard gitignore file
+├── jest.config.js             # Jest configuration
+├── docker-compose.yml         # Docker compose configuration (Optional !)
-├── package.json               # Node module dependencies
+├── .env.example               # Example of what your .env file should look like ├── .gitignore                 # Standard gitignore file ├── package.json               # Node module dependencies
 ├── README.md                  # Simple readme file